dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 MNN that they would be happy or content.
 In this case, the HN lets us observe their externalized expression of their feelings.
 If we get a mismatch here, then this should indicate that we need to step back and observe the situation from another angle.
-That is the Hemodynamic Network is indicating something different from the Mirror Neuron Networks and this should invite us to investigate why.
+That is, the Hemodynamic Network contrasts the feedback we receive from the Mirror Neuron Networks and this should invite us to investigate why.

 <a name="meditation"/>